mongodb-js/compass/src/app/help/entries/connect-ssh-passphrase.md

 ---

 <strong>
-Optionally provide the passphrase use to encrypt your private keys (stored in the specified Identity file).
+Optionally provide the passphrase used to encrypt your private keys (stored in the specified identity file).
 </strong>

-A passphrase will encrypt your private keys, providing an extra layer of security for an SSH connection.
+A passphrase is used to encrypt your private keys, providing an extra layer of security for an SSH connection.
+This field is not required.